loafey/master-thesis/Thesis/TODO/Major.md

 ## References

-- [ ] "Laurent, O. (2002).
-Etude de la polarisation en logique.": how to get? what is it?

 - [ ] "Nordmark, F. (2024).
 Towards a Practical Execution Model for
   Functional Languages with Linear Types.": how to get? what is it?